fredykamaulana/fit_movies_app/README.md

 ## Getting Started

 # How to run the project
-- Clone the repository:
+- Clone the repository
-- .evn file is not included in the repository, so you need to create it and add your own TMDB_API_KEY variable.
+- .evn file is not included in the repository, so you need to create it and add your own TMDB_API_KEY=token variable.

 # Bug must be solved
 - [Movie List Screen] stack layout, long title will overflow the screen, so it needs to be fixed.